How Long Do Air Conditioners Last?

 Have Regular Tune-Ups

 Proper maintenance is the key to keeping your air conditioning system at peak performance.
 Routine maintenance ensures everything is working properly for both your heating and cooling systems.
-Call an HVAC professional to perform these tasks.
+Call a knowledgeable HVAC professional to perform these tasks.

 Inspect the Outdoor Unit